Ali-Yazdanpanah/Ali-Yazdanpanah/README.md

 # Hi, I'm Ali 👋

 I'm a network and systems engineer with a Master's in Computer Architecture.
-I enjoy building at the boundary of hardware, performance, and machine learning — especially for distributed and edge environments.
+I enjoy building at the boundary of hardware, performance, and machine learning, especially for distributed and edge environments.

 ## What I work on